by Tassanawan Malai |

-If there’s one animal that first comes to your mind when you hear or read the word “Thailand,” it’s the elephant.
+If there is one animal that first comes to mind when one hears or reads the word “Thailand,” it’s the elephant.
 So it’s no surprise that ethical elephant sanctuaries are one of the most popular activities for travelers in Southeast Asia.
-With over 70 elephant sanctuaries in Thailand, most of which are located in northern Thailand, you’ll be spoiled for choice when choosing an elephant sanctuary in Chiang Mai.
+With over 70 elephant sanctuaries in Thailand, most of which are located in Northern Thailand, you’ll be spoilt for choice when choosing an elephant sanctuary in Chiang Mai.

 Our clients 3 Most Populars Elephant Sanctuary in Chiang Mai

-However, you will soon discover that not all elephant sanctuaries are the same and that a little research is required to ensure a pleasant experience for both you and the elephants.
-Fortunately, we have done the hard work for you.
-So if you are eager to have a once-in-a-lifetime experience with these gentle, majestic animals, take the next few minutes to learn more about what to expect on your trip and read our tips on how to choose the right tour for you.
+However, you will soon discover that not all elephant sanctuaries operate to the same ethical standards.
+It’s important to do a little research to ensure a pleasant experience for both you and the elephants.
+Luckily, we have done the hard work for you of locating ethical elephant sanctuaries for you.
+If you’re looking forward to a once-in-a-lifetime experience with these majestic animals, take a few minutes to learn more about what to expect on your trip and read our tips on how to choose the right tour for you.

 Browse our ethical elephant tours and join us in an experience of a lifetime.